 I saw my life playing out within the vast universe–held within its expanse of stars and nebulae, distant quasars and galaxies, and the ever-changing complexity of life on this planet over billions of years.
-One life in an uncountable multitude, yet still leaving its mark forever among the atoms, among the chemical molecules, among the other life forms and people and our shared human culture.
+One life in an uncountable multitude, yet still leaving its mark forever among the atoms, among the chemical molecules, among the other life forms, among people and our shared human culture.
 That no matter how small, the life and existence of a thing leaves a trace, its influence radiating out forever.
-It’s like the way we see stars still shining in our skies that have long since burned out, or gone supernova to lend their atoms to the creation of new stars and planets, maybe still yet to come.
-Or like a trilobite long dead in an ancient sea lends its footprint to the tree of life, one of many trilobites all making en masse their distinct contribution to the genetic codes that go on spinning out new life forms in a great and dynamic continuity.
+It’s like the way we see stars still shining that have long since gone supernova to lend their atoms to the creation of new stars and planets, perhaps to new life still yet to come.
+Or like a trilobite long dead in an ancient sea lends its footprint to the fossil record and to the tree of life, one of many trilobites all making en masse their distinct contribution to the genetic codes that go on spinning out new life forms in a great and dynamic continuity.
 Dead or extinct, we remain forever present as building blocks, as echos, our lives perpetually acquiring new meaning as the context changes in its never-ending and shifting complexity.

 Space Euphoria

-It turns out that the sense of absolute interconnection of every atom and star and life form on Earth, along with a number of other holistic non-linear experiences is common for astronauts.
-They call it space euphoria and the overveiw effect.
+It turns out that the sense of awe, wonder, and the instinctive understanding of the interconnection of every atom and star and life form on Earth is common for astronauts.
+They call it space euphoria or the overveiw effect.

 It’s fun to read the descriptions, and makes me think I’ve had it backwards about space all this time.
-I’ve thought vacuum a horrible, hard, terrifying place to be.
-But maybe it’s also a place of unity, wonder, and splendor:
+I’ve thought of the vacuum of space as a horrible, cold, hard, terrifying place to be.
+But maybe it’s also a place of unity, wonder, and splendor?
+Here are a few descriptions:

 - “50 Years Ago The First American Walked In Space, And Didn’t Want To Stop,” June 13, 2015 in Gizmodo.